EvilZorge/slate/source/includes/_cta_optin.md

-created_at | string | The date and time the cta was created. updated_at | string | The date and time the cta was updated. integration_id | integer | The identifier of the integration. left | string | Distance from the left edge to cta. top | string | Distance from the top edge to cta. width | string | Cta width. height | string | Cta height. position | string | Position inside or outside the player. cuepoints | array of arrays | Cuepoints timestamps. skip | boolean | Opportunity to skip cta.
+created_at | string | The date and time the cta was created. updated_at | string | The date and time the cta was updated. integration_id | integer | The identifier of the integration. position | string | Position inside or outside the player. cuepoints | array of arrays | Cuepoints timestamps. skip | boolean | Opportunity to skip cta.